rinzindorjit/b4uesports/DEPLOYMENT.md

 If Pi Network integration is not working:

-1. Verify PI_API_KEY and PI_SECRET are correctly set
-2. Check that the application is using the correct environment (sandbox vs production)
+1. Verify that the application is using the correct environment (sandbox vs production)
-3. Verify that Pi SDK is properly loaded (or mock auth is working)
+2. Check that Pi SDK is properly loaded (or mock auth is working)
-4. Check Pi Network Developer Portal for any issues with your app
+3. Verify environment detection is working correctly for Vercel domains

 ## Rollback Procedure

 If you need to rollback a deployment:

-1. In your deployment platform, find the previous working deployment
+1. In Vercel dashboard, go to your project deployments
+2. Find the previous working deployment
-2. Revert to that version
+3. Click "Rollback to this deployment"
-3. Monitor the application to ensure it's working correctly
+4. Monitor the application to ensure it's working correctly

 ## Scaling Considerations